- Who We Are

 The 2015 Biennial will be a landmark event in more ways than one.
 It will provide an opportunity to celebrate and reflect on 50 years of community psychology, as it will commemorate the 1965 foundational gathering in Swampscott, Massachusetts.
 Fortuitously,it also coincides with the 35th anniversary of the launching of the Master’s Program in Community Social Psychology (CSP) at the University of Massachusetts Lowell, which is just up the road from Swampscott.
 Accordingly, the theme of the 2015 SCRA Biennial at UMass Lowell is “Celebrating 50 Years of Community Psychology: Bridging Past and Future.”

-Additional detail about the biennial (including proposal submission and lodging information) can be found on the
+Additional detail about the biennial (including lodging information and information for presenters) can be found on the

 SCRA Biennial Conferences draw together SCRA and other community members from around the world to engage in stimulating conversations about recent developments in community research and action.
 These conferences provide attendees with a special opportunity to exchange ideas and resources, forge new collaborations, re-connect with old friends, and deepen one's knowledge and skills in topics of particular interest.